codalnest/files/labor-code-full.md

 ART.
 68. **Aptitude Testing of Applicants.—**

-Consonant with the m1n1mum qualifications of apprentice-applicants required under this Chapter, employers or entities with duly recognized apprenticeship programs shall have primary responsibility for providing appropriate aptitude tests in the selection of apprentices.
+Consonant with the minimum qualifications of apprentice-applicants required under this Chapter, employers or entities with duly recognized apprenticeship programs shall have primary responsibility for providing appropriate aptitude tests in the selection of apprentices.
 If they do not have adequate facilities for the purpose, the Department of Labor and Employment shall perform the service free of charge.

 ART.
 69. **Responsibility for Theoretical Instruction.—**